calebmsword/cpp-notes/value category.md

  - Anders Schau Knatten's [talk](https://www.youtube.com/watch?v=hkyZ8L343cU) "lvalues, rvalues, glvalues, prvalues, xvalues, help!", while a talk I dislike overall, introduced the shocking edge case that a `std::string` can appear on the left hand side of an assignment operation which helped me learn about default copy assignment overload behavior.
  - "The C Programming Language" 2nd Edition by Kernighan and Ritchie, which I used to provide an "official" description of lvalues in C.
  - "The Main Features of CPL" by D. W. Barron, et al was helpful for discussing the history of the concept of an lvalue.
+ - Bjarne Stroustrup's [document](https://www.stroustrup.com/terminology.pdf) '"New" Value Terminology' is useful to see motivation for why value categories were made so much more complicated.